eyounx/VirtualTaobao/README.md

 ### Simulated Environment
 Virtual Taobao simulates the customers, items, and recommendation system.
-* A customer is assocated with 13-dimensional static attributes (one-hot encoding) and 3-dimensional dynamic attributes, including user's age, gender, browsing history and so on.
+* A customer is associated with 13-dimensional static attributes that has been one-hot encoded in to 88 binary dimensions, and 3-dimensional dynamic attributes.
+The attributes information about involve customer age, customer gender, customer browsing history, etc.
-* An item is assocated with 27-dimesional attributes indicating the price, sales volume, CTR, etc. (For confidence issue, the itemset will not be exposed.)
+* An item is associated with 27-dimensional attributes indicating the price, sales volume, CTR, etc. (For confidence issue, the itemset content is not exposed.)

 An interactive process between the system and a customer is as follows
 1. Virtual Taobao samples a feature vector of the customer, including both the customer's description and customer's query.